PORCELAIN PLATES.NET

 painted plates on the distinctive wire-framed base made popular by the

 MacDonald Manufacturing Company of Toronto.
-However, there are reports that
+However, a porcelain version of

-a porcelain version of the 1914 plate exists.
-The most likely explanation for such
+the 1914 plate exists as well.
+The most likely explanation for such a plate would

 III: PROVINCIALLY-ISSUED NON-PASSENGER PLATES